ram-g-athreya/Indus-Input-Font/README.md

-# indus-input-font
+# README

-Devanagari Font based on the Indus Valley Script decipherment of Yajnadevam
+Devanagari Font based on the Indus Valley Script decipherment of Yajnadevam.